kakarot-dev/splashtail/README.md

 # splashtail

-Splashtail is a monorepo containing all the code needed to run and setup Anti-Raid.
+Splashtail is a monorepo containing all the code needed to run and setup Anti-Raid and its infrastructure.

 # Components